hartwigmedical/hmftools/virus-interpreter/README.md

 ### Interpretation

-Virus Interpreter allows the mapping of any species taxid to either "HPV", "EBV" ,"MCV", "HBV" or "HHV-8".
+Virus Interpreter allows the mapping of the species taxid which are definied into the reporting db ("HPV", "EBV" ,"MCV", "HBV" or "HHV-8").
 Within the Hartwig pipeline this configuration is used to map all clinically relevant HPV species to "HPV" which in turn is used to label patients as "HPV positive" or "HPV negative".

 ### Reporting

 Every virus found by VIRUSBreakend is evaluated for reporting.
 For a virus to be reported, the following conditions need to be met:
+ - The VIRUSBreakend QC status must not be `LOW_VIRAL_COVERAGE`
- - The virus should be present in the whitelist
+ - The virus should be present in the reporting db with the conditions for reporting
  - VIRUSBreakend must have found at least 1 integration site into the tumor DNA for "HPV", "MCV", "HBV" or "HHV-8"
    - For "EBV" next to the at least 1 integration site the following conditions should extend with:
-     - Coverage of the virus should be greater than 90%
+     - percentage covered of the virus should be greater than 90%
-     - Mean depth of virus should be greater than the expected clonal depth
+     - coverage of virus should be greater than the expected clonal coverage
  - VIRUSBreakend has none integration sites into the tumor DNA for "HPV", "MCV", "HBV", "EBV" or "HHV-8" and the conditions should extend with:
-   - Coverage of the virus should be greater than 90%
+   - percentage covered of the virus should be greater than 90%
-   - Mean depth of virus should be greater than the expected clonal depth
+   - coverage of virus should be greater than the expected clonal coverage
- - The VIRUSBreakend QC status must not be `LOW_VIRAL_COVERAGE`
- - The virus must not be blacklisted.

-The blacklist is configurable and used in the Hartwig pipeline to filter any forms of HIV from getting reported.
-The whitelist is configurable and used in the Hartwig pipeline to filter which virus we want to report.

 ### Output data

 Virus Interpreter produces a tsv file where every line (record) is an entry from the VIRUSBreakend summary file.